zhengqingqing0802/Deep-Reinforcement-Learning-Hands-On-Second-Edition/README.md

 ## Changes made by simondlevy

-So far I've only changed the code in Chapter19 (Trust Regions):
+So far I've only changed the code in Chapter19 and Chapter20:

 * Removed RoboSchool dependency